evaera/RoVer/README.md

 You can also clone this repository and host it yourself and make any modifications you wish.

+When a user joins your server, the bot will automatically check if they are already in our database, and if so, they will be verified immediately.
+If they are not already in the database, they will be instructed to go to the verification website to verify themselves.
+If you are using the hosted version of the bot, then the user will automatically be given the verified state after they verify on the website. **However**, if you are hosting the bot yourself, the user will have to run the `!verify` command in order for the bot to check if they are verified.

+You should probably make a read-only channel in the server explaining these processes to your members.
+(You can do this automatically with the !CreateVerifyChannel command).
 After you add the bot to your server, you can customize RoVer with the following commands.
 You must have the `Manage Server` permission or a role named "RoVer Admin" in the Discord server in order to use these commands.

 ## Commands
+You can run any of these commands by themselves with no arguments to set them back to their default state.
 ### Server Configuration
 #### Nickname configuration
 - `!Nickname <on|off>` - Set whether or not new users will be nicknamed to their Roblox name.
 Default `on`.